Tokyo in 3 Days

 Hachiko Statue

-We now set off to see the famous intersection of Shibuya Crossing.
+We set off to see the famous intersection of Shibuya Crossing.
 Outside the station, a large queue has formed to have photos taken with a dog statue.
 Never ones to miss out on an opportunity to queue, we wait in line for a picture.
 The statue is of a dog called Hachiko who waited every day outside the station for his owner to come home from work.
-When his owner died at work and did not return, the dog continued to wait for him outside the station for 9 years.
+When his owner died at work and did not return, the dog continued to wait for him outside the station for a further 9 years.

 Hachiko Statue